 19. Djibouti – 71,000 visitors

 Spending four days exploring the best things to see in Djibouti is still one of my most favourite trips to date.
-Djibouti is mostly unknown to pretty much everyone but the hard core travelers and most people don’t even know where to place it on a map.
+Djibouti is one of the most unknown countries.
+Even hardcore travelers don’t know where to place it on a map.
 I bet you cannot state one fact about this tiny country in the Horn of Africa.

 Contrary to what you may think given its location, there are no wars, no refugees, no political unrest, but also no tourists in Djibouti.
 And this is a shame because the country is a treasure trove of otherworldly landscapes and geological surprises.

-Need to know: Most nationalities used to be able to get visas on arrival but this is changing so check latest situation.
+Need to know: Most nationalities used to be able to get visas on arrival but this is changing so check the latest situation.
 And beware, this is the largest army base in Africa for most of the international powers so security is tight and army personnel is everywhere.
-Don’t do anything suspicious, like bringing a drone…
+Don’t do anything suspicious when visiting this least visited country, like bringing a drone…

 You will rub shoulders with: The French Legion, US soldiers and Somali pirates who seek refuge in Djibouti’s waters all for good measure.